(Article 1 of 3 in the Kingdom of God series)

 When we read the New Testament we need to ask ourselves, did Jesus and His Apostles talk about the same concepts we do or are we caught in a paradigm of our own making concerning the Kingdom of God?
 Can we be inadvertently ignoring scriptures to validate for ourselves a false narrative concerning the Kingdom of God?
 It’s sometimes easy to see this in others (various church groups), but how about in ourselves and our church group?
 It is time to take an honest look at this important subject, focusing only on the Apostles’ perspective of the Kingdom of God as they were led by the Holy Spirit to write in the New Testament.

 The same could be true for many passages concerning Heaven.
 Have many of us inadvertently ignored scriptures about Heaven because of orthodox Christianity’s false paradigm concerning Heaven or immortal souls looking down from Heaven?
-Since all churches have their paradigms (belief system of what seems real to you), it is easy to be indoctrinated.
+Since all churches have their paradigms (belief system of what seems real to you), it is easy to focus only on things we want to believe are true.
 John wrote that those with the anointing from God (have the indwelling Holy Spirit) are taught the truth by Him and don’t need men to teach them what they call the truth (I John 2:27).
 Being led by the Holy Spirit allows us to see the truth as given by the Apostles as the word of God working in us (II Thes.
 2:13).
-The truth concerning the Kingdom of God is not dependent on what Pastor Bob repeats from the pulpit or what is written in a doctrinal position paper from your church organization or what you want to believe is true.
+The truth concerning the Kingdom of God is not dependent on what Pastor Bob repeats from the pulpit or what is written in a doctrinal position paper from a church organization or what you want to believe is true.

 As a boy growing up in the Lutheran church, I heard the minister preach about “when we get to Heaven” and how my little deceased 4 year old cousin was looking down at us from Heaven.
 Later, when I read the epistles, I could see that the Apostles never talked that way.
 Paul didn’t say “when we go to Heaven” or talk about who would be at “the pearly gates when we die” or anyone after dying being able to “look down at us from Heaven.”

-As a young teenager in 1962, I joined the Radio Church of God which always spoke about a peaceful Wonderful World Tomorrow and made the Gospel all about the millennium here on this earth.
+As a young teenager in 1962, along with my father I joined the Radio Church of God which back then included messages about the existing Kingdom of God, but during the 1960’s that message slowly began to change to where they eventually always spoke about a coming peaceful Wonderful World Tomorrow and made the gospel all about the millennium here on this earth.
 It was all very clinical and logical.
 The Gospel was about a coming Kingdom, and “a kingdom requires a king, laws, territory and subjects”.
 Yet years later when I read again the epistles (without the voice of any man’s interpretations in my head) I could see clearly how after the Apostles received the Holy Spirit on that first Pentecost they never again spoke about Christ restoring the kingdom to Israel.
 Instead, they focused on the true eternal spiritual Kingdom of God in Heaven and looked forward to the spiritual salvation of mankind based on better promises.

-Had the true Gospel been nothing more than an announcement of the Christ (Messiah) coming to the earth to bring world peace with God’s government and laws going forth out of Zion, then many of the same ones who yelled “crucify him, crucify him” would have instead agreed wholeheartedly as would most all the Jews of their day.
-This was their hope of the messianic prophecies which they focused on.
+Had the true gospel been nothing more than an announcement of the Christ (Messiah) coming to the earth to bring world peace with God’s government and laws going forth out of Zion, then many of the same ones who yelled “crucify him, crucify him” would have agreed wholeheartedly as would most all the Jews of their day.
+This was their hope of the messianic prophecies which they looked forward to.

 When Paul endured all that he did in preaching the gospel he wrote, “Therefore I endure all things for the elect’s sake, that they may also obtain the salvation which is in Christ Jesus with eternal glory” (II Tim.
 2:10).
 The gospel was about obtaining eternal glory.
 Paul looked forward to the “heavenly kingdom” (II Tim.
 4:18) which is that kingdom that has always existed and always will exist.
 It was about that “day of eternity” where true righteousness dwells (see also II Pet.
 3:10-13).